peter88213/novelyst/docs/template/index.md

-*novelyst* is an organizer tool for writing novels with LibreOffice or OpenOffice Writer.
-This means managing a variety of metadata along with the structure of the story and ensuring a smooth workflow.
-For this purpose, there are a tree view, export functions, and a simple locking mechanism that gives enough freedom so that the user remains responsible for making sure that nothing gets mixed up.
+*novelyst* is an organizer tool for writing novels with *LibreOffice Writer* or *OpenOffice Writer*.
+The entire novel is stored in a single file with all additional information.
+The manuscript is exported for editing with *Writer*, and then written back so that everything is always consistent and in one place. *novelyst* uses the file format of [yWriter 7](http://spacejock.com/yWriter7.html) and is largely compatible with it.

 ![Screenshot](Screenshots/screen01.png)